Policies Related to Floods and Natural Hazards

 The County applied and has been a participant in the CRS program since 2000.
-The County was given a rating of Class 5 (out of 9).
-A rating of Class 5 means citizens who live in a 100-year floodplain can receive a 25% discount on their flood insurance; outside the 100-year floodplain they receive a 10% discount.
-This equates to a savings ranging from $92 to $180 per policy for a total county-wide premium savings of a little over $50,953.
+The County was given a rating of Class 4 (out of 9).
+A rating of Class 4 means citizens who live in a 100-year floodplain can receive a 30% discount on their flood insurance; outside the 100-year floodplain they receive a 10% discount.
+This equates to a savings of approximately $115 per policy for a total county-wide premium savings of a little over $91,047.
 This is a high rating among other communities.
-Currently out of 1,228 communities in the U.S. that participate in the CRS program only 40 are rated a 5 and only 3 rate higher.
-An additional 5% discount is given for each level, therefore if Thurston County qualifies for a level 4 the discount would increase to 30%.
+Currently out of 1,296 communities in the U.S. that participate in the CRS program only 11 are rated a 4 or better, and only 5 rate higher (including Washington State, King County and Pierce County with a Class 2 rating).
+An additional 5% discount is given for each level, therefore if Thurston County qualifies for a level 3, the discount would increase to 35%.

 The county received this rating because of our flood plain management program, our Critical Areas Ordinance and floodplain ordinance; annual compliance with our National Pollutant Discharge Elimination Phase II Stormwater Permit; maintenance and inspections activities by our Stormwater Utility and Public Works programs; public outreach and education; Emergency Management; assistance to property owners living in the floodplain, and many other activities.
 Together these activities and programs reduce damage caused by flooding, which results in a reduction in insurance premiums.
 To maintain this rating the county goes through an annual recertification and a reverification every 3-years.
 This assures FEMA that we are still implementing our program and policies.

 Interested Parties: If you would like to be added to our Web Mail list,